 How Long Does it Take to Evict a Tenant?

 Landlords may find eviction laws in the state of Nevada less clear than they are in many other states.
 Not only does the eviction process in the state of Nevada contains multiple steps, but the landlord must determine which of two alternative courses he/she wishes to take in obtaining an eviction.
-The landlord may choose between the and the Formal Eviction Process.
+The landlord may choose between the Summary Process and the Formal Eviction Process.
 The Formal Eviction Process should be used when the landlord wishes to seek both possession of the property and financial compensation in the same legal process.

 Regardless of which alternative the landlord chooses, the eviction process is begun with a Notice that will either allow the tenant to repair issues creating concern or end the rental agreement.
 The amount of time required in this initial notice will depend upon the issue creating the landlord’s desire to reclaim possession of the rental property.